clirdlf/ndsa.org/conference/digital-preservation-2021-cfp.md

 ## About the NDSA and Digital Preservation 2021
 [The NDSA is a consortium of over 250 organizations](https://ndsa.org/about/) committed to the long-term preservation and stewardship of digital information and cultural heritage.
 Digital Preservation is the major meeting and conference of the NDSA.
 Open to members and non-members alike, it highlights the theory and practice of digital stewardship and preservation, data curation, the digital object lifecycle, and related issues.

 Digital Preservation 2021 (#DigiPres21) is held in partnership with our host organization, the Council on Library and Information Resources’ (CLIR) [Digital Library Federation](https://www.diglib.org/).
 Separate calls are being issued for CLIR+DLF’s 2021 events, the [2021 DLF Forum](https://forum2021.diglib.org) (November 1-3) and associated workshop series [Learn@DLF](https://forum2021.diglib.org/learnatdlf) (November 8-10).
-NDSA strives to create a safe, accessible, welcoming, and inclusive event, and adheres to the [DLF Forum’s Code of Conduct](https://www.diglib.org/about/code-of-conduct/).
+NDSA strives to create a safe, accessible, welcoming, and inclusive event, and adheres to [DLF’s Code of Conduct](https://www.diglib.org/about/code-of-conduct/).

 **Questions?** Feel free to reach out to [ndsa-digipres@lists.clir.org](mailto:ndsa-digipres@lists.clir.org) and someone will get back to you as soon as possible.